Voltmeter Resistance Solution

 Variables Used

-Voltmeter Resistance - (Measured in Ohm) - Voltmeter Resistance is the resistance of voltmeter.
+Voltmeter Resistance - (Measured in Ohm) - Voltmeter Resistance is the internal resistance of a voltmeter, which is designed to be very high to ensure that the meter draws minimal current from the circuit being measured.

 Current Magnitude - (Measured in Ampere) - Current Magnitude is the magnitude of the rate of flow of charged particles.